franciccone/ecommerce-react/README.md

 - Product list views: an overview of products with photo and minimum details.
 - Detail view: view with all product details and the option to add a quantity of the product.
 - Stock control: checks that users cannot add more items to the cart than there are available; and checks the actual stock at the time of purchase.
+- Cart: full view of the items in the cart, their total, and the option to remove a product from it.
+- User registration: fields are validated at the time of registration.

 ## Available Scripts